Python-PyQt/PyQt5-Docs/docs/introduction.rst

 interfacing with app stores.
 PyQt5 implements over 1000 of these classes as a set of Python modules.

+PyQt5 comprises PyQt5 itself and a number of add-ons that correspond to Qt's additional libraries.
+Each is provided as a source distribution (*sdist*) and binary wheels for Windows, Linux and macOS.

-PyQt5 supports the Windows, Linux, UNIX, Android, macOS and iOS platforms.
+PyQt5 supports the Windows, Linux, UNIX, Android, macOS and iOS platforms and requires Python v3.5 or later.
+(PyQt5 should also build against Python v2.7 and earlier versions of Python v3 using the legacy :program:`configure.py` build script but this is unsupported.)

-PyQt does not include a copy of Qt.
-You must obtain a correctly licensed copy of Qt yourself.
-However, binary wheels of the GPL version of PyQt5 are provided and these include a copy of the appropriate parts of the LGPL version of Qt.

 The homepage for PyQt5 is https://www.riverbankcomputing.com/software/pyqt/.
-Here you will always find the latest stable version, current development previews, and the latest version of this documentation.
+Here you will always find the latest stable version, current development snapshots.

-PyQt5 is built using the `SIP bindings generator
-<https://www.riverbankcomputing.com/software/sip/>`__.
-SIP must be installed
-in order to build and use PyQt5.

-Earlier versions of Qt are supported by PyQt4.

 License